DangD96/SeleniumE2E/README.md

 # Appendix

-## Page Objects
+## Page Classes
-I split Page Object classes into 3 regions: Locators, Getters, and Performers:
+Static classes that encapsulate a page's elements and behavior.
+I split Page classes into 3 regions: Locators, Getters, and Performers:
 * The Locator region holds the `By` locators for the page elements.
 * The Getter region can return things to be used for test assertions.
 * The Performer region contains methods that act on WebElements found by using the values in the Locator region.